AleMis/checkout-component/README.md

 4. Run all queries from 'db_scheme_sql' which create tables and sample data.
 5. Update 'spring.datasource.username' and 'spring.datasource.password' in application.properties file according to your database settings.
 6. Build project using 'gradlew build' command.
 7. Run the application.
-You can test application using eg. Postman.
+You can test application using e.g. Postman.

  ### Main assumption and how application works ###